moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 We developed a mini version of shiny-sever in nodejs, it provides a minimal implementation to support the required capabilities:

 - Uses sockjs which supports heart-beat
-- Create a new session for each new websocket conneciton
+- Create a new session for each new websocket connection
 - Will try to reconnect to the shiny app automatically when the websocket connection drops
 - If reconnection repeatedly fails and reaches the maximum number of attempts, a window will be appear asking the user to trigger a manual reconnect